microsoft/PowerPlatformConnectors/certified-connectors/HYAS Insight/readme.md

 # HYAS Insight Connector

 HYAS Insight integration to Microsoft Azure Sentinel provides direct, high volume access to HYAS Insight data.
-It enables investigators and analysts to understand and defend against cyber adversaries and their infrastructure.
+It enables investigators and analysts to understand and defend against cyber adversaries and their infrastructure..

 ## Pre-requisites
 You will need the following to proceed: